dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-NSwag.md

 * `NSwag.AspNetCore`: The main package, contains the Swagger generator, Swagger UI (v2 and v3) and [ReDoc UI](https://github.com/Rebilly/ReDoc).

 It's highly recommended to make use of the code generation capabilities of NSwag.
 Either by using [NSwagStudio](https://github.com/NSwag/NSwag/wiki/NSwagStudio), an easy to use Windows program to generate client code in C# and TypeScript for your API, or by using `NSwag.CodeGeneration.CSharp` or `NSwag.CodeGeneration.TypeScript` packages to to code generation right inside your project.
-There is also the possibility to use NSwag via [Command line](https://github.com/NSwag/NSwag/wiki/CommandLine), [MSBuild](https://github.com/NSwag/NSwag/wiki/MSBuild), [T4 Templates](https://github.com/NSwag/NSwag/wiki/T4) or [Cake](https://agc93.github.io/Cake.NSwag/doc/intro.html).
+There is also the possibility to use NSwag via [Command line](https://github.com/NSwag/NSwag/wiki/CommandLine) or via [MSBuild NuGet package](https://github.com/NSwag/NSwag/wiki/MSBuild).

 # Features